Spys4Darwin: Microfish

-Spys4Darwin produced only a single album, a six-track EP entitled Microfish, which consisted of one week's worth of recorded sessions.
+Spys4Darwin produced only a single album, a six-track EP entitled Microfish.
+It was released on May 18, 2001 and consists of one week's worth of recorded sessions.
 While all band members contributed to the songs, much of the compositions were developed by DeGarmo and Kinney communicating back and forth while the lyrics were handled by Dombroski.
 "Dashboard Jesus (Follow)" was the first single that was released from the EP.
 In an interview, DeGarmo cited hopes to release a full-length album of about a dozen tracks in early 2002.
 The band was also reportedly working on the album as late as February 12 that year.
 However, a second album would ultimately not come to fruition.

 Microfish consists of recordings from Binge Studios which were refined at Chris DeGarmo and Sean Kinney's houses before being mixed by Adam Kasper at Studio X. Spys4Darwin released the EP on their own record label, Pied Viper Records.
 Originally only available through the band's official website, Microfish was promoted through the band itself and a modest grassroots approach.
 According to DeGarmo, regarding the band's approach to Microfish: "It was really just us getting together, us recording, us taking it into mix with friends, and us releasing it directly to those people that are interested in it, with kind of very little fanfare...
 This was about us trying to make the recording as we could in our studio and make a nice package that was more about bein' proud of somethin' that we put out as opposed to whether or not it competes with Creed."

 The group recruited Void guitarist Bubba Dupree and performed one gig at KNDD's Endfest 10 on August 4, 2001.
 The performance was documented in Hi-8mm b/w by former Nirvana bassist Krist Novoselic (who also reportedly drove the band's bus) for possible streaming on the band's official website.
 Other groups that performed at the festival include The Living End, Sum 41, Nickelback, Ours, The Offspring, Cake, and The Crystal Method.